Neo Geo – Baseball Stars 2

 Tales of Phantasia for the Super Nintendo Tales of Phantasia for the Super Nintendo

 Tales of Phantasia was originally a Japan-exclusive RPG.
-Tales of Phantasia was originally a Japan-exclusive RPG, but today, translated reproduction cartridges are available.

-Note 2: This game was played on an original model SNES console using S-video cables.
+Note: This game was played on an original model SNES console using S-video cables.
 The SNES was connected to a 32-inch HD tv.

 Quick History: Tales of Phantasia was an RPG released for the Super Famicom (the name of the Super Nintendo in Japan) in 1995.
 Although there would be a Game Boy Advance version released in the U.S. in 2006, U.S. Super Nintendo owners were out of luck, as this RPG, like many others, never received a translation and release in the western hemisphere in the 1990’s.
 Today, however, the game has received an unofficial translation by DeJap Translations, and the rom can be placed onto a cartridge for play on a SNES.